 I have been a faculty member at the University of Chicago since the Autumn of 2002.
 I spent the prior eleven years as an MTS at Bell Labs in Murray Hill, New Jersey.
+I served as a rotating Program Director at the NSF in the CCF division from 2011 — 2013.

 My primary area of research is the design and implementation of advanced programming languages, such as functional, object-oriented, and concurrent languages.
 Such languages provide the best hope for increasing the quality and reliability of software, while also improving programmer productivity.
 My current research focus is on high-level languages for parallel programming.
 Over the years, I have worked on the design and implementation of several advanced languages: